martinarielriveros/apitest/README.md

 - Perform info drops as it was not needed to be used *by that paticular function*.
 - Upload the dataset in **`.parquet`** format.

-The drawback to the **`.parquet`** compression is that when performing that particular request, the server response can take up to 15 seconds.
+The drawback to the **`.parquet`** compression is that when that particular request is sent, the server response can take up to 15 seconds.
 We can discuss if this is the correct approach, but i found no other solution **with no info loss** .
 So be aware, **wait a little bit on this one**.

 The endpoints are gatherd up here: https://test-deploy-kvdi.onrender.com/docs